Arathurs/Roman-to-Integer/README.md

 # About Solution

 This solution beats over 98% of other javascript submissions on Leetcode for the same problem.
-A slightly refactored, and better performing version of this solution is also available in romanToInt_ternary.js.
+The main algorithm can be found in romanToInt.js.

-As it's name implies, that version of the solution makes use of ternary operators to make our code more succinct.
+A few other versions, all functional and high performing, can be found within the various root folder files.

 ### Example 1: